 Earnings per common share.
 Basic earnings per common share is calculated by dividing net income by the weighted average number of common shares outstanding during the period.
 Diluted earnings per common share adjusts basic earnings per share for the effects of potentially dilutive common shares.
 Potentially dilutive common shares primarily include the dilutive effects of shares issuable under our stock option plans, including restricted shares using the treasury stock method; shares issuable upon settlement of the forward contract embedded in our accelerated share repurchase agreement using the reverse treasury stock method; and shares issuable upon conversion of our senior notes using the if-converted method.
 Since the average price per share of our common stock was below the conversion price of our convertible notes, the convertible notes did not have a dilutive effect on our earnings per share for any of the periods presented.
-Until the market price of our common stock exceeds \$31.25 per share, the convertible notes will not have an impact on the number of shares utilized to calculate diluted earnings per share.
-When the market price of our common stock exceeds \$31.25 per share, the number of shares that would be issued if the convertible notes were converted will be included as outstanding shares in the calculation of the diluted earnings per share.
+Until the market price of our common stock exceeds \$31.25 per share, the conversion feature of the convertible notes will not have an impact on the number of shares utilized to calculate diluted earnings per share.
+When the market price of our common stock exceeds \$31.25 per share, the convertible notes were converted will be included as outstanding shares in the calculation of the diluted earnings per share.
 See note 7 for further discussion.

-Year Ended December 31,
+Yea Year Ended December 31,

 2005 2004 2003

 Numerator-basic and diluted

 Income from continuing operations \$56,368 \$42,878 \$64,791

-Loss from discontinued operations (5,322)
+Loss from discontinued operations - - (5,322)

 Net income \$56,368 \$42,878 \$59,469

 Denominator

 Weighted average number of common shares outstanding-basic 40,947 42,099 40,925

 Effect of dilutive stock options 648 408 1,121

 Effect of dilutive restricted shares 103 5

-Effect of accelerated stock repurchase agreement 89
+Effect of accelerated stock repurchase agreement 89 -

 Weighted average number of common shares outstanding-diluted 41,787 42,512 42,046

-Earnings per common share-basic
+arnings per common share-basic

 Income from continuing operations \$ 1.38 \$ 1.02 \$ 1.58

-Loss from discontinued operations Ψ 1.50 - Ψ 1.02 - (0.13)
+Loss from discontinued operations (0.13)

-·

 Net income \$ 1.38 \$ 1.02 \$ 1.45

-Earnings per common share-diluted
+arnings per common share-diluted

 Income from continuing operations \$ 1.35 \$ 1.01 \$ 1.54

 Loss from discontinued operations (0.13)

 Net income \$ 1.35 \$ 1.01 \$ 1.41

-A 219 2 .
-1 .
-2 .
-1 .
-1 .
-1 10: 2.046 0.00

 Antidilutive stock options and restricted shares 1,945 3,046 822